ibrahim-sadiqi/django-store-project/README.md

 Introduction

 I had the opportunity to work on this project while learning Django.
-It was entirely designed and developed by TopLearn, and I am truly grateful to my trainer for their guidance and support.
+It was entirely designed and developed by TopLearn, and I am truly grateful to trainer for their guidance and support.
 This experience allowed me to practice and learn a lot, and I sincerely appreciate their efforts in helping me grow.

 Features